-Over the past two months, I have been stewing on Matthew 7:21-27 in which are two short parables that have always seemed separate and disconnected.
-Recently, Holy Spirit began to illuminate to me the beautiful connection between the two passages and I would like to share my thoughts with you.
+Over the past two months, I have been stewing on Matthew 7:21-27 in which are two parables that have always seemed separate and disconnected.
+Recently, Holy Spirit began to illuminate the beautiful connection between the two passages and I would like to share my thoughts with you.

 The first passage exposes a life that is self-righteous, not God-centered.
 The second is a warning to build our lives on Jesus, not ourselves because only a life built on Jesus will withstand testing.
-I began to see that testing will expose whether we are enthralled with our work for God, or enthralled with God.
+Testing will expose whether we are enthralled with our work for God, or enthralled with God.
 One life pursuit worships self, the other glorifies God.

-I recently saw a video that epitomizes what I have been observing in this passage and burdened with for the church.
-Jentezen Franklin, a well-known writer and speaker stirred up his church by telling them to say “I’m somebody, I’m going somewhere, and I’m going to do something big for Jesus Christ.”
-This leads people in the direction of esteeming what they do for Jesus, not what Jesus has done for them.
+I recently saw a video epitomizing this, burdening me for the church.
+Jentezen Franklin, a well-known writer and speaker stirred up his congregation by telling them to say “I’m somebody, I’m going somewhere, and I’m going to do something big for Jesus Christ.”
+This leads people to esteem what they do for Jesus, not what Jesus has done for them.

 We were made to receive from Jesus and serve others.
-If we do not go to Jesus to receive then we will try to serve God and demand that we receive from others.
+If we do not receive from Jesus then we will try to serve God and demand from others.
 God has an infinite treasury of strength and joy to give, He cannot be exhausted.
 So go to Him.
 And as you find that you are full – pour out to others.

 21 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
 22 On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
 23 And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’

-On that day, many will declare what they have done for God.
-And will have completely missed what Jesus has done for them.
+On that day, many will declare what they have done for God, and completely missed what Jesus has done for them.
 The great proclamation of God’s glory is not what his people do for Him, but what He has done for His people.
 The security of our salvation is not our goodness, but God’s goodness.
 This frees us from a performance agenda.
 This frees us to be broken recipients of grace.
-God is more exalted by His work being magnified than He is our work for him being magnified.

 Summary; the great endeavor of the Christian life is not doing great things for God, but excavating God’s greatness and the great love that He has demonstrated.
 The center of the Christian life is the place of treasuring God’s goodness.
 From this foundation, we can joyfully build a sustained, joyful lifestyle of inviting others to Jesus, the Rock.